flibbles/tw5-relink/README.md

 For a demonstration, and for documentation, see the [tiddlywiki demo site](https://flibbles.github.io/tw5-relink/).

-_quick note_: Relink doesn't support NodeJS tiddlywikis that lazy load.
-[See the documentation for more details](https://flibbles.github.io/tw5-relink/#Lazy Loading).
+_Quick note_: Relink doesn't support NodeJS tiddlywikis that lazy load.
+[See the documentation for more details](https://flibbles.github.io/tw5-relink/#Lazy%20Loading).

 ## How to install